clojurewerkz/streampunk/README.md

-# Stream Punk
+# Streampunk

-Stream Punk is a Clojure interface to stream summarization and cardinality estimation libraries, such as [stream-lib](https://github.com/addthis/stream-lib).
+Streampunk is a Clojure interface to stream summarization and cardinality estimation libraries, such as [stream-lib](https://github.com/addthis/stream-lib).

 ## Project Goals

- * Provide a nice Clojure interface to all stream-lib features
+ * Provide a nice Clojure interface to stream-lib and similar libraries
  * Be well tested

 ## Project Maturity

-Stream Punk is *very* young.
+Streampunk is *very* young.

 ## Artifacts

-Stream Punk artifacts are [released to Clojars](https://clojars.org/clojurewerkz/stream-punk).
+Streampunk artifacts are [released to Clojars](https://clojars.org/clojurewerkz/streampunk).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ``` xml